r-schoen/ascii_art_generator/README.md

 # ascii_art_generator
 This is a simple project that creates a text file containing ascii art of the inputted image
 # TODOs
-	 * Separate ascii generator function into class library (in progress)
-	 * Create Console project for generator (not started)
+	 * Create argument parser for console project